RLeushuis/FlexDose/README.md

   ## Support Development

-  If you find FlexDose helpful and want to support ongoing development:
+  If you find FlexDose helpful and want to support the developer:

   ☕ [Buy me a coffee on Ko-fi](https://ko-fi.com/rikleushuis)

-  FlexDose will always remain ad-free and fully functional for everyone.
+  Donations are completely optional and do not unlock any features.

   ## License